 But there is only one reason I still love to research genealogy to this day, and that is the stories, …

-Regis University: Masters – Computer Information Systems, Emphasis in database administration.
+Regis University: MS Degree – Computer Information Systems, Emphasis in database administration.

-Colorado School of Mines: Bachelors – Major: Geological Engineering, Minor: Environmental Science.
+Colorado School of Mines: BS Degree – Major: Geological Engineering, Minor: Environmental Science.

 National Genealogy Society: Certificate – American Genealogical Studies